How to Calculate Mileage Reimbursement in Excel (IRS Rate 2026)

 The Better Way: Automate Distance Calculations and Reimbursement in One Step

 The Mileage Reimbursement Calculator in Excel was built to eliminate every manual step in that process.
-You paste your origin and destination addresses into the spreadsheet, set your reimbursement rate (the 2026 IRS rate of $0.70/mile is the default), click one button, and the tool does the rest.
+You paste your origin and destination addresses into the spreadsheet, set your reimbursement rate (set the rate that applies to the trip date — $0.725/mile for January–June 2026 or $0.76/mile for July–December 2026), click one button, and the tool does the rest.

 It uses the Google Maps API to pull actual driving distances — not straight-line "as the crow flies" estimates — and then automatically multiplies each distance by your rate.
 You get a complete reimbursement report in minutes, not hours.
 Every cell.
 Every trip.
 Every dollar amount.
 Done.